In this post I’ll cover the Strano and how to setup it to trigger cap deploy

 Setup Strano for automatic deployments

-Here is mostly typical for Strano installation except base_url
+Here is mostly typical for Strano installation except base_url variable

-which can be set through the strano.yml
+which can be set through the strano.yml as described below or environment

 variable, e.g. STRANO_BASE_URL='http://example.com/' bundle exec rails s